Has there ever been a better time to sell video tutorials online?

 Since the pandemic, most people have started testing the waters of remote learning and shifting to online options.
 Tutorial videos, especially paid ones, are high in demand despite the free content available online.

-This trend of high demand can be seen in different genres, including fitness and meditation-videos, videos on nutrition, spiritual growth, workshops, academic courses, and certification courses.
+This trend of high demand can be seen in different genres, including fitness and meditation videos, videos on nutrition, and spiritual growth, workshops, academic courses, and certification courses.

 Many professionals and industries across the world have benefited from the practice of creating content and selling tutorial videos online.

-Here’s everything you need to know about selling your videos online:
+Here’s everything you need to know about how to sell tutorial videos online: